BasudevBharatBhushan/python-fm-dapi-weaver-v2/readme.md

 <h1 align="center">python-fm-dapi-weaver</h1><br>

-A Developer-Friendly Python Library for interacting with FileMaker Server via the FileMaker Data API.
+A Developer-Friendly Python Library for interacting with FileMaker Server via the FileMaker Data-API.
 Connect your apps to FileMaker databases for streamlined data management, automation, and integration

 ## Table of Contents